Center for Teaching and Learning

 The Yale College Writing Center, part of the Yale Center for Teaching and Learning, oversees several programs that can help students improve their writing.
-The Center provides a Bass Writing Tutor in each residential college to help with individual essays.
-Bass tutors work with students on any type of writing—from course papers to senior essays to fellowship applications—and at any stage of development, from initial notes to a near-finished draft.
+The Center provides a Writing Tutor in each residential college to help with individual essays.
+Residential College tutors work with students on any type of writing—from course papers to senior essays to fellowship applications—and at any stage of development, from initial notes to a near-finished draft.
 Each tutor is available for approximately ten hours a week and usually meets with students by appointment on a one-to-one basis.

 Science and Quantitative Reasoning Tutoring